-Add the position of the project staff member in "description" box and indicate the period of reported staff cost in "comment" box (figure 16).
+Add the position of the project staff member in "description" box and indicate the period of reported staff cost in "comment" box (figure 17).
 Add "number of units" based on the reported number of hours in Report of hours and Employment Confirmation (actual working hours for the project during the reporting period).
 Each staff member must be reported as a separate expenditure.
+One report of hours (six-month period) is filled in for each staff member and the cost is reported as one item.
+Remember to report SCO "project management equipment" for staff members as one cost item based on the reported hours under the Equipment cost category.